Skip to main content

 • Cover health care, hospitalization, and repatriation

-• Be issued by a Canadian insurance company or a foreign company approved to offer health insurance in Canada
+• Be issued by a Canadian insurance company, or by an eligible foreign insurer authorized by the Office of the Superintendent of Financial Institutions (OSFI) to provide accident and sickness insurance in Canada

 1. 1